 Provar Jenkins Plugin

-The prototype will help the user to create an extensible, configurable plugin in Jenkins, which will allow users to quickly set up Jenkins jobs without having to perform all of the necessary software installations.
+The prototype will help the user create an extensible, configurable plugin in Jenkins, allowing users to quickly set up Jenkins jobs without having to perform all of the necessary software installations.

-The plugin is already available on Jenkins Marketplace .
+The plugin is already available on Jenkins Marketplace.
 It adds the capability to install Chrome/browsers based on user input.
-Also, it provides the capability to add a parameter for Test Folder name to the build step.
+Also, it provides the capability to add a parameter for the Test Folder name to the build step.

 Steps for Jenkins Plugin